 Depending on the lacking nutrients, malnutrition can affect particular organs and systems or it can suppress a bird’s entire immune system.
 Both are a major cause for concern.
-A lowered immune system may be that your bird is very susceptible to bacterial or fungal diseases.
+A lowered immune system makes your bird is susceptible to deadly bacterial or fungal diseases.

 SKIN: dry itchy skin, flaking, long nails and overgrown beaks, poor feather condition.
 Scaly, patchy looking feet.